espressoGoddess/vector/README.md

 ---

-## Future Improvements
+## Learning Goals

-- Workout analytics
-- Training trends and progress tracking
-- Improved mobile UX
-- AI-generated training suggestions
-- Calendar/planning views
+- Learn how to move from an idea to a real-world application with thoughtful planning and architecture
+- Become more confident designing scalable frontend and backend systems
+- Strengthen my understanding of authentication and user data management
+- Improve my ability to create intuitive mobile and desktop experiences
+- Practice making tradeoffs between building quickly and building sustainably
+- Explore how future AI features can be integrated into an application in a meaningful way

 ---